 Sommeliers Tell All: 5 Big Factors of Wine and Food Pairings

 Wine.
-Red wine, white wine, rosé, champagne – wine is central to the Western civilization as we know it.
+Red wine, white wine, rosé, champagne – wine is central to Western civilization as we know it.
 Some of the earliest mentions of wine can be dated back to 6000 BC.
 It’s hard to ignore the prominence of wine in the Bible, mentioned 140 times in the Old Testament.
 Roman legions marched on wine, leaving behind flourishing viticulture in their wake.
 Wine is intertwined with the history of agriculture, cuisine, civilization, and humanity itself.
 The history of wine is vast indeed, but here we’re talking about something much more relevant to you, specifically, your dinner.

 Here’s the big question: “How do I pair wine?”